Life is short.

 Insight and dreams are not enough.

-and to have it echo throughout our lives.
+our full potential and to have it echo

 I view life through the lens of change and transition.
 Most changes happen without our awareness: our planet rotates around the sun, the cells in our bodies divide, we wake up in the morning and go to sleep at night.
 Change is a natural process and it is occurring continuously.
 Every age and phase of life brings change — sometimes we actively choose it and sometimes it arrives unexpectedly.
 Sometimes, the change comes from an external event and sometimes from an internal yearning for more authenticity or meaning.
 Either way, change is frequently accompanied by concerns, fears, and questions: